PeakIndicators/Getting-Started-On-Azure-ML/Documents/Dataset-Monitors.md

 ![](../Images/datadrift17.gif)

 ## Metrics, alerts, and events
-Metrics can be queried in the Azure Application Insights resource associated with your machine learning workspace.
+Metrics can be queried in the Azure Application Insights resource associated with your machine learning studio.
 You have access to all features of Application Insights including set up for custom alert rules and action groups to trigger an action such as, an Email/SMS/Push/Voice or Azure Function.
 Refer to the complete [Azure Application Insights](https://docs.microsoft.com/en-gb/azure/azure-monitor/app/app-insights-overview) documentation for details.

-1. To get started, navigate to the Azure portal and select your workspace's Overview page.
-The associated Application Insights resource is on the far right:
+1. To get started, navigate to the Azure portal and select your studio's Overview page.
+The associated Application Insights resource is on the right:

 ![](../Images/datadrift10.png)

-2. Select Logs (Analytics) under Monitoring on the left pane:
+2. Select **Logs (Analytics)** under **Monitoring** on the left pane:

 ![](../Images/datadrift11.png)